 To validate the algorithm, we have implemented the algorithm and a simulation platform.
-The radio sources are XBee Pro with ZigBeeT radio frequency modules produced by Digi International Inc. We use the RSS readings from XBee Pro to drive the simulation experiments.
+The radio sources are XBee Pro with ZigBeeT/802.15.4 OEM radio frequency modules produced by Digi International Inc. We use the RSS readings from XBee Pro to drive the simulation experiments.
+We cannot use real robots because we do not have robots that can patrol the searching field of about a football field size for more than 20 hours, which is a basic requirement for a realistic setup.
 We simulate iRobot Create in the process, which has a maximum speed of 40 cm/s.
-The grid is a square with $50 \times 50$ cells.
-Each grid cell has a size of $50.0 \times 50.0$ cm.
+The grid is a square with 50×50 cells.
+Each grid cell has a size of 50.0×50.0 cm2.
 Each radio source generates radio transmission signals according to an i.i.d.
 Poisson process with a rate of $\lambda = 0.05$ packets per second.
 The radio sources also dynamically vary their transmission power using one of 5 power settings in XBee Pro, which results in a varying sensing range from 1.67 to 3.45 meters.
 We set $\tau_0 = 500$ seconds in the simulation.
-We choose the probability convergence threshold as $p_t = 0.9$ .
+We choose the probability convergence threshold as $p_t = 0.9$.
 During each trial, we randomly generate radio source locations in the grid.

 We compare the DPRWA algorithm to two heuristics including a pairwise random walk and a pairwise patrol.
 In both heuristics, robots are paired just as DPRWA does.
 In the former, each pair is treated as a super robot to perform a random walk together.
 In the later, robot pairs follow a linear formation with an equal inter-pair distance to be the maximum communication distance.
-Since global connectivity is maintained, it becomes centralized planning.
+Since global connectivity is maintained for the pairwise patrol, it degenerates to the centralized planning.

 Fig. 3 illustrates the simulation results by using memory usage and searching time as metrics while changing communication range, number of robots, and number of radio sources.
 Each data point is an average of 20 independent trials.
 There are six radio sources to be searched in Figs. 3(a) and 3(b).
 In Figs. 3(a) and 3(c), eight robots are employed.
 The communication range is set to be six meters in Figs. 3(b) and 3(c).
 Since the pairwise patrol maintains global connectivity, it requires the least amount memory for synchronization purpose.
 The pairwise random walk is the opposite because the time between checkpoints for robots can be very long.
 Our DPWRA requires more memory than that of the patrol but still much less than that of the random walk (see Fig. 3(a)).
 When it comes to the searching time, DPRWA is significantly faster than its counterparts (see Figs. 3(b) and 3(c)).
 The advantage is even more when number of robots are limited, which happens when the search is constrained by resources.
-Fig. 3(b) also compares DPRWA with the centralized PRWA (CPRWA) in [19].
+Fig. 3(b) also compares DPRWA with the centralized PRWA (CPRWA) in [25].
 It is surprising that DPRWA EST is about the same as CPRWA despite the advantage that CPRWA has in coordination and synchronization.
 Fig. 3(c) further confirms Theorem 2 that the EST of DPRWA is insensitive to number of radio sources.
+In conclusion, DPRWA successfully trades a modest amount of memory for the fastest searching time among the three methods along with excellent scalability due to its invariance to number of radio sources.